QunjunLIANG/PubMed_Clawer/README.md

 2. PubMed_Clawer also needs the java environment to run rJAVA.
 3. PubMed_Clawer uses the GUI in Rstudio, so do not run PubMed_Clawer with other IDEs.
 4. PubMed_Clawer just be tested on windows 10 platform.

+# Contact me
+I am not a high-level player of R, if you have any comment on this project, please let me know.

+My Email address: <liangqunjun@foxmail.com>